Author: Tegan Moran & Victoria Binning, Small Farms Program, Oregon State University

 Publish Date: Spring 2019

 During the Crop Talk, the host farmer will share an overview of their farm operation and history, and then tour the farm while discussing the chosen topic or theme.
-The tours offer the chance to learn unique tricks of the trade and to access ‘hard won’ knowledge and local wisdom.
+The tours offer the chance to learn unique tricks of the trade and to access ‘hard-won’ knowledge and local wisdom.
 When these tours happen in the midst of the season, the topics of conversation and the presentation are raw and in the moment.
-Mid-season tours highlight that farmers are not alone in the challenges they are facing and provide opportunity to creatively explore those challenges, problem solve together, and find moral and technical support.
+Mid-season tours highlight that farmers are not alone in the challenges they are facing and provide opportunities to creatively explore those challenges, problem-solve together, and find moral and technical support.
 Data suggest that when farmers convene, new opportunities arise for increased economic viability, improved quality of life, and greater community interaction (Matthewson et al (2013) 2).
-At the end of the tour there will be dedicated time for socializing and networking.
+At the end of the tour, there will be dedicated time for socializing and networking.
 Especially during the growing season, farming can be isolating and extremely stressful.
 We envision these tours offering a practical and fun way for farmers to find inspiration and encouragement from peers.

 For the 2019 season, Crop Talks are planned for the Columbia River Gorge and the Willamette Valley.
 To help guide future tour topics we are asking farmers to fill out a quick online survey to identify areas of interest.
-Thank you for taking the time to fill it out the survey.
+Thank you for taking the time to fill out the survey.
 To learn more about individual tours visit our Crop Talks 2019 webpage.
 Additional tours will be added as they are scheduled.

 We want to thank our host farms for opening their farms and minds to other farmers and helping to build community.
 These are the meaningful exchanges that transfer knowledge from established farmers to the next generations of producers.